Register and login to view the CDVL license agreement. Send questions to the CDVL site administer, Margaret Pinson, at firstname.lastname@example.org

-- Sample frames from CDVL R&D content can be published in technical papers, scientific publications, and standardization documents.
+- Sample frames from CDVL R&D content can be published in technical papers, scientific publications, standards contributions, and other standardization related documents.

-- CDVL R&D content can be played at technology research and development events.
+- CDVL R&D content can be played at technology research and development events and standards meetings.

 - Standards committees can use CDVL R&D content within subjective tests to validate objective video quality models (e.g., ATIS, VQEG, ITU, ISO, AOMedia, SMPTE, DVB, 3GPP).

 - A commercial entity can use CDVL R&D content to develop a new product or to improve an existing product.